deveshraichandani/first-code/README.md

-first code in js :)
+first code in JS :)